abghim/abghim/README.md

-# Hi all, I'm Aiden Ghim
+# Hi all, this is Aiden

 ✨ Student curious about the world